crate/services-docs/docs/reference/api.rst

 API
 ===

-Similar to Croud, we offer an API to allow programmatic access to our Cloud products.
+Similar to Croud, we offer an API to allow programmatic access to the Cloud products.
 The API can be accessed by generating a key and secret in your account page: